junxit/us-congress-bills-110/metadata.md

 - Rep. Bachus, Spencer [R-AL-6] (B000013)
 - Rep. Wasserman Schultz, Debbie [D-FL-20] (W000797)
 - Rep. Watt, Melvin L. [D-NC-12] (W000207)
+- Rep. Donnelly, Joe [D-IN-2] (D000607)
+- Rep. Sánchez, Linda T. [D-CA-39] (S001156)
+- Rep. Baca, Joe [D-CA-43] (B001234)

 ## Committees (1)

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2008-02-06 — [House 110-2-30](votes/house-110-2-0030.md) — On Motion to Suspend the Rules and Agree — **Passed** (367–0)

 ## Actions

 - 2008-01-28 — Introduced in House
 - 2008-01-28 — Introduced in House
 - 2008-01-28 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-01-29 — Committee Consideration and Mark-up Session Held.
+- 2008-01-29 — Ordered to be Reported by Voice Vote.
+- 2008-02-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-02-06 — Considered as unfinished business. (consideration: CR H592-593)
+- 2008-02-06 — Considered under suspension of the rules. (consideration: CR H566-570)
+- 2008-02-06 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+942.
+- 2008-02-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-02-06 — Mr. Hodes moved to suspend the rules and agree to the resolution.
+- 2008-02-06 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 367 - 0 (Roll no. 30). (text: CR H566)
+- 2008-02-06 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 367 - 0 (Roll no. 30).(text: CR H566)